TPH journey-related sexual offences

 Very few of the offences reported and outlined in Table 1 will result in a driver being charged with an offence.
 This is for a variety of reasons including the driver not being traced and identified, the victim not supporting the police investigation or prosecution or insufficient evidence to charge a suspect.

-Some offences reported in Table 1 are unbooked or the taxis and the drivers cannot be traced.
+Some of the sexual offences reported are unbooked and the drivers can't be traced.
 The police are more likely to be able to trace and take action against a driver when they are licensed and the journey is booked through a licensed operator as there will be a record of the journey and the driver.

 In most cases, the police and the Crown Prosecution Service will seek the victim's consent and full involvement in the police investigation to bring charges against the suspect.
 In cases where the victim makes a decision not to go through that process, the police will use any information they have obtained for investigative and intelligence purposes.

-Information about the location, time of offence and any details about the suspect/s involved are used by the MPS, CoLP and TfL for intelligence-led enforcement and investigation.
+Information about the location, time of offence and any details about the suspect/s involved are used by the MPS, CoLP and us for intelligence-led enforcement and investigation.

 Breakdown of drivers charged by licence status and journey type

-We have worked with the MPS and CoLP to provide information about the licence status and journey type for all drivers who have been charged with a Taxi and Private Hire journey-related sexual offence, recorded in the 2019 calendar year.
+We have worked with the MPS and CoLP to determine the licence status and journey type for all drivers who have been charged with a Taxi and Private Hire journey-related sexual offence recorded in the 2021 calendar year.